cotterpl/kube-training/02-service/README.md

 - https://kubernetes.io/docs/concepts/services-networking/service/

 Even though we have a NodePort service it is still not accessible from outside.
-We need to forward port outside:
+We need to forward the service port outside:

 ```shell
 kubectl port-forward svc/myapp-service 8080:80